onflow/flow-cli/README.md

   flow [command]

 👋 Welcome Flow developer!
-   If you are starting a new flow project try running 'flow setup <project_name>'.
+   If you are starting a new flow project use our super commands, start by running 'flow init'.

 🔥 Super Commands
-  dev          Build your Flow project flix         Execute FLIX template with a given id, name, or local filename generate     Generate new boilerplate files setup        Start a new Flow project
+  generate     Generate template files for common Cadence code init         Start a new Flow project

 📦 Flow Entities
   accounts     Create and retrieve accounts and deploy contracts